537034776e/BinanceTradingSimulator/README.md

 ## Architecture

-Binance Trading Simulator is based on an MVC pattern, that implements Binance API through HTTP requests to communicate with the trading platform ad execute several operations.
+Binance Trading Simulator is based on an MVC pattern, that implements Binance API through HTTP requests to communicate with the trading platform and execute several operations.
 Written in C#, the application uses .NET Framework 4.8 and HTML/CSS (with Bootstrap integration) for the View structure.